WebPraktikos/universal-resume/README.md

 Tailwind CSS
 ---------

 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
-It has a great [documentation](https://tailwindcss.com/docs/installation).
+It has great [documentation](https://tailwindcss.com/docs/installation).

 Custom CSS
 ---------